EzerIT/BibleOL/Dockerfiles/README.md

 3. Go to localhost:8000 and you should be viewing the home page.

+4. Type make stop to stop or pause the docker container

+5. Type make start to start a stopped container

-4. Type make clean to delete the image and container
+6. Type make clean to delete the image and container
 ```

 ## Linux